-If you get a pop up window saying “installing device drivers”, it is probably your first time you connect your taranis to the computer under bootloader mode.
-It should happen automatically, so wait until the little dialog box disappears or states that the drivers were successfully installed.
+If you get a pop up window saying “installing device drivers”, it is probably your first time connecting your Taranis to the computer under bootloader mode.
+The driver installation should happen automatically, so wait until the little dialog box disappears or states that the drivers were successfully installed.

 After the drivers are installed you will have two newly mounted drives (F and G drives in my case).
 Ignore the Taranis drive as you are not going to be using it, it should be the other drive in our case “TARANIS1_SD” (it might be called something else in your case, if you are not sure, just verify it has the same folder structure as shown in the next step)

-Check if you have “FIRMWARES” foleder in there, if not, create it.
-This is where we are going to drop our receiver firmware in.
-Extract and copy the .frk files into your “FIRMWARE” folder.
+Check if you have “FIRMWARES” folder in there, if not, create it.
+This is where we are going to drop our receiver firmware files.
+Extract and copy the .frk files in your “FIRMWARES” folder.
 After that, unmount the drives (safely eject) and then unplug the USB cable.
-Turn off your Taranis.
+Now turn off your Taranis.

 4. While your radio is off connect the receiver to the pins located inside the Taranis’s external TX bay.
 You can use female to female jumpers to plug into the Taranis pins.

-Here is the connection for the X9D Plus.
-From your RX, ground goes to ground, 5V+ goes to battery, and Smart Port connects Antenna pin, as shown in the following table:
+Here is the connection between JR module bay and receiver.
+From your RX, ground goes to ground, 5V+ goes to VBAT, and Smart Port connects SPort, as shown in the following table:

 |X-Series RX||Taranis TX module bay|

-For those of you with a Taranis QX7, you need to use the “Smart Port” on the bottom of the radio next to the SD Card slot.
-The pinout is different too, correct pin order is GND, +5V, SIG going from left to right (SIG pin being closest to the SD Card slot).
+For those with a Taranis QX7, you need to use the “Smart Port” on the bottom of the radio, on the left of the SD Card slot.
+The pinout is different too, correct pin order is GND, +5V, S.Port going from left to right (SIG pin being closest to the SD Card slot).
 You can simply plug a servo cable into it.

 5. Now Turn your radio back on as normal (make sure USB cable is not plugged in, and without pressing the trim buttons this time), hold down the Menu button for about 2 seconds, and scroll to a page that says “SD Card”.
 Scroll down to the folder where you placed the firmware files, select the file, and hold down the Enter button.

 You should see the option “Flash external device”, select that, and the flashing process will begin.
 The receiver will be powered on, and start flashing.
-You will also see “Writing…” on the screen and it will finish in about 2 mins.
+You will also see “Writing…” on the Taranis screen and it should finish within 2 mins.

-6. When it’s done, your receiver will powered off, and you are okay to disconnect the wires, and it’s ready to bind to your TX.
+6. When it’s done, your receiver will powered off, and you are okay to disconnect the wires, and you can now bind the RX with your TX.

 XM, XM+ Flashing